MicrosoftDocs/powerbi-docs/articles/powerbi-service-tutorial-arcgis.md

 2. Access additional features through the ribbon contained within the visual.
 Each feature, when selected, opens a task pane that provides detailed options.
    ![](media/powerbi-service-tutorial-arcgis/power-bi-ribbon-options2.png)

-   >NOTE  For more information about the settings and features, see **Detailed documentation** below.
+   >  NOTE:  For more information about the settings and features, see **Detailed documentation** below.

 3. To return to the report, select **Back to Report** from the top-left corner of your report canvas.